MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-fulfillment-provider.md

     - For **ProviderActionExecutionEventId**, select **ProviderActionExecutionEventId** from under **Dynamic content*.
 1. Select **Save**.

-## Add provider definition logic definition to the provider definition (Outlook)
+## Add a provider definition logic definition to the Outlook provider definition

+To add a provider definition logic definition to the Outlook provider definition, follow these steps.

 1. Go to **Providers \> Catalog**.
 1. Select the newly-created **IOMLabFulfillmentProvider**.